lv042/Weather-Wizard/docs/research.md

 ## What are methods and sources to research this question?

-Since the research question can be interpreted very broadly, I will narrow it down on these sub questions:
+To narrow down the research question, I will focus on the following topics:

 - What are the benefits of developing in Golang?
-- What libraries can be used for backend development in Golang?
+- What libraries and technologies can be used for backend development in Golang?
 - What is the best architecture for a Weather Wizard backend in Golang?

-These topics will be researched by reading literature, watching videos and trying out the language myself.
-Other sources of information I want to use are the official documentation of Golang, case studies and performance benchmarks.
+These topics will be researched by reading articles and developer blogs, watching videos and tutorials and by analyzing surveys and benchmarks.

 ## What are the benefits of developing in Golang?